HaijiangYan/AIOM/docs/quick-start.md

 # Quick Start Guide

-This guide will help you create and deploy your first experiment with AIOM in just a few minutes.
+This guide shows the simplest way that will help you create and deploy your first experiment with AIOM in just a few minutes.

 ## Prerequisites

-Firstly, make sure you have [node>=16](https://nodejs.org/en/download/prebuilt-installer) installed:
+Firstly, make sure you have [node>=18](https://nodejs.org/en/download/prebuilt-installer) installed:

 ```bash
 node -v